SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Note that raw values are *not* the same as associated values.
 Raw values are set to pre-populated values when the enumeration is first defined in your code, like the three ASCII codes above.
+The raw value for a particular enumeration member is always the same.
-Associated values are only set when you create a new constant or variable based on one of the enumeration's members.
+Associated values are set when you create a new constant or variable based on one of the enumeration's members, and can be different each time you do so.

 Raw values can be
 strings, characters, or any of the integer or floating-point number types.